rhysd/gocaml/README.md

 If you use macOS, use [Homebrew][].
 GoCaml's installation script will automatically detect LLVM installed with Homebrew.

-*Note:* LLVM 4.0 is now on an RC stage.
-So it doesn't come to Homebrew yet.

 ```sh
 $ brew install llvm
 ```